 Fond du Lac, WI (FDL) | Radisson Hotel and Conference Center – 625 West Rolling Meadows Drive |

-Milwaukee, WI – Amtrak (MKE) | 433 West St. Paul.
+Milwaukee, WI – Amtrak (MKE) | Intermodal Station 433 West St. Paul.
 Bay #7 |

 Milwaukee, WI – Airport (MKB) | Motor Coach loads outside Baggage Claim Door #1.
 Walk across lanes to the median/island.
 Look for signs. |

-Amtrak Services At Milwaukee Intermodal Station
+Amtrak services at the Milwaukee Intermodal Station

 Baggage Services